Liga Deportiva Alajuelense: Mascot

-The team is now represented by a Lion dressed with the team uniform and wearing cleats as if he was going to play.
+The team is now represented by a Lion and Lioness dressed with the team uniform and wearing cleats as if he was going to play.

 In every home game, the mascot comes out at the pitch before the game starts and plays on the field with fans, jokes with rival's fans, walk through the pitch with models giving away gifts from their sponsors and cheers the team with a huge team's flag.
 Before the game starts and during the half-time break, the Lion walks among the crowd and stands for pictures with the children.

 The original mascot used to be a Mango, this because the team is located in Alajuela that is known as "La Ciudad de los Mangos" ("The Mangoes' City") because of the high amount of Mango Trees that could be located in the province due its weather, but later on in the early 80's, the mascot was changed into a Lion.

 The Lion was chosen years ago because it represents four main attributes of the major king of the jungle, that are reflected on the team's vision and mission: Courage, Strength, Dynamism and Fidelity.